 Yan Sun let out a long breath, just looking down the street where Changying had disappeared.
 It had been a long, crazy afternoon.
 But everything had worked out, and she was... weirdly excited.
 The omni-tool was back.
 She wasn't the least bit murdered.
 And she'd made a new friend.
 That's a win, right?

 She started to walk the last couple of blocks towards the street-level entrance to the Sun Tower, paying little attention to her surroundings.
 Her mind was stuck on how fun the motorcycle ride had been.
 The speed.
+The wind whipping by.
 The-... okay, she was mostly thinking about how nice it had felt to hold onto Changying as they rode through the streets.
 Which... was a pretty weird and really not appropriate thing to be thinking about her new friend.
 Her new... criminal friend.

 What the hell was she doing?

 Yan Sun was sitting in her room, staring at the messaging app displayed on the projected screen of her omni-tool.
 The room was spacious and modern, with comfortably light gray walls and floor-to-ceiling windows that looked out over the cityscape.
 Above the king-size bed was a poster for Knights of Calmare III: Allegiance.
 Specifically, it was a limited edition character poster of one of the main characters, the leader of the elven insurgency, cleaning her wounds after a fight, armor half peeled off.